 For the righteous, the Book of Life is the most important book ever written, because their names are recorded within its pages.
 However, some believe that because the saint's names are recorded in heaven, they will immediately go to heaven after death.
 Therefore, it is important to know what the Bible actually says about the Book of Life and how it pertains to the righteous.

 In beseeching God to spare the Israelites who had rebelled at Sinai, Moses says the following:

 "Yet now, if you will forgive their sin"; and if not, blot me, I pray you, out of your book which you have written.
 And the Lord said to Moses, Whosoever has sinned against me, him will I blot out of my book" (Ex.32:32-33 KJV).
 See also Psa.69:28; Rev.21:27; 22:19.

 The following are three major things to notice about this book:

-It is very evident that the righteous have their names recorded in the Book of Life, which is in heaven.
-However, there is absolutely nothing anywhere in the scriptures that remotely indicates that the saved are going to heaven because their names are written in the Book of Life.
-It is obvious from the many references throughout the Bible that refer to the Book of Life, that this book is a record, not a permit to reside in heaven:
+It is evident the righteous have their names recorded in the Book of Life, which is in heaven.
+However, there is absolutely nothing anywhere in the scriptures that remotely indicates that the saved immediately go to heaven after they die because their names are written in the Book of Life.
+It is obvious from the many references throughout the biblical record which refer to the Book of Life, that this book is a record, not a permit to reside in heaven:

 "Behold , I give to you power to tread on serpents and scorpions, and over, the power of the enemy: and nothing shall by any means hurt you.
 Notwithstanding in this rejoice not, that the spirits are subject to you; but rather rejoice, because your names are written in heaven" (Lk.10:19-20 KJV).
 See also Phil.4:3, Heb.12:23; Rev.13:7-8;17:8.